hpcleuven/VscDocumentation/source/leuven/wice_quick_start.rst

 Only jobs submitted to the ``*_long`` partitions are allowed to have walltimes up to 7 days (168 hours), as will be illustrated below.

-Similar to Genius, wICE uses Slurm as the workload manager.
+Similar to Mindwell, wICE uses Slurm as the workload manager.
 A Slurm jobscript for wICE will typically look like this:

 ::